🔍 Search

 Zoë Atlas, MPH, RDN

-With a menu full of salads, soups, and fresh sandwiches, Panera looks like a healthy lunch pick.
-But data from Levels members reveals that it’s one of the worst restaurants for metabolic health: Panera meals have nearly the same effect on blood sugar as McDonald’s and jelly beans, with an average glucose rise of 44 mg/dL—a pretty significant spike.
+With a menu full of breakfast options, salads, soups, and sandwiches made from fresh ingredients, Panera looks like a health-conscious lunch pick.
+But data from Levels members reveals that it's one of the worst restaurants for metabolic health: Panera meals have nearly the same effect on blood sugar as McDonald's and jelly beans, with an average glucose rise of 44 mg/dL---a pretty significant spike.

-Fortunately, you can customize your order.
+Fortunately, you can customize your order to promote healthy eating.
 Although you can make some swaps online, you may have to put in a special request in person or over the phone.
 Take that time and follow these guidelines to score a metabolically healthy meal.

 Over time, repeated blood sugar spikes (and subsequent crashes) may lead to metabolic problems such as Type 2 diabetes.
 Research links a diet high in refined grains with a greater chance of developing metabolic syndrome, a cluster of symptoms including high blood sugar, low HDL cholesterol, high LDL cholesterol, and high blood pressure.

-At Panera, it’s hard to steer clear of carbs.
-A Mediterranean veggie sandwich packs in 108 grams of carbs—the equivalent of eight slices of white bread.
+At Panera, it's hard to steer clear of carbs.
+A Mediterranean veggie sandwich packs in 108 grams of carbs---the equivalent of eight slices of white bread.
+Their breakfast sandwiches can have as much as 84 grams of carbs.
 Meanwhile, their salads are served with a baguette that contains 36 grams of carbs.
-If that wasn’t enough, you can get your soup served in a sourdough bread bowl, which adds a whopping 130 grams of carbs.
-And don’t forget the baked goods, including muffins, cookies, and brownies.
+If that wasn't enough, you can get your soup served in a sourdough bread bowl, which adds a whopping 130 grams of carbs.
+And don't forget the baked goods, including muffins, cookies, and brownies.
 In addition to refined grains, these contain added sugars.

 Even items that seem healthy can contain excess carbs.
-Panera’s warm bowls are made with brown rice and quinoa.
+Panera's warm bowls are made with gluten-free brown rice and quinoa.
 But too-large portions of these whole grains can also cause your blood sugar level to jump.
+And their smoothies pack in anywhere from 36 to 50 grams of sugar.

-The good news is that Panera’s menu also contains items packed with fruits and vegetables.
-These foods are high in fiber and phytochemicals that can protect against damaging inflammation.
+The good news is that Panera's menu also contains items packed with fruits and vegetables.
+These foods are high-fiber and rich in phytochemicals and antioxidants that can protect against damaging inflammation.
 This may partly explain why eating a diet high in produce can reduce the risk of Type 2 diabetes.

 To get a Panera meal that's high in fruits and vegetables and low in refined carbs and oils, you'll have to do a little extra work.
 While you can't build your own salads and sandwiches, you can customize your order.